West Africa: Explosions, attacks in Mali, Niger kill over 100 | DW | 05.12.2021

 The French army reported only limited material damage.

-Both Niger and Mali are struggling to contain and push back against an Islamist insurgency that started in 2012 in northern Mali.
+Both Niger and Mali are struggling to contain an Islamist insurgency that started in 2012 in northern Mali.

 The federal government in both West African nations has little control outside cities in the vast deserts that comprise the countryside.
 Additionally, both countries are desperately poor, ranking at the very bottom and near the bottom of the UN's Development Index.